Best AI Scheduling Tools Without a Subscription (2026)

 Mac users who want Fantastical-level calendar features — travel time, weather, powerful repeating events — without Fantastical's annual subscription

-BusyCal provides feature-rich Mac calendar management — travel time calculations, weather integration, custom event colours, detailed Info Panel, powerful repeating event rules — at a one-time price of approximately $49.99.
+BusyCal provides feature-rich Mac calendar management — travel time calculations, weather integration, custom event colours, detailed Info Panel, powerful repeating event rules — at $30/month of approximately $49.99.
 For users who want more than Apple Calendar provides without committing to an annual subscription, BusyCal is the long-standing one-time purchase alternative.
 No AI pattern analysis, but permanent ownership at a fixed price.

 Who it's for

-Mac users who want premium calendar features in a one-time purchase.
-If AI scheduling intelligence matters, Aftertone adds that layer at a comparable one-time price.
+Mac users who want premium calendar features without AI scheduling.
+If AI scheduling intelligence matters, Aftertone adds that layer at $30/month with a 7-day free trial.

 Reclaim.ai free tier — AI time protection at no cost